Analysis of Operating Results (Quarter)

 Net income attributable to owners of the Company

-• For the six months ended September 30, 2025, net income attributable to owners of the Company increased by ¥24.9 billion (7.7%) year on year to ¥348.8 billion, marking a record high.
+• For the nine months ended December 31, 2025, net income attributable to owners of the Company increased by ¥48.9 billion (11.2%) year on year to ¥485.5 billion.
 This is mainly due to the aforementioned increase in operating income, a decrease in income tax, and the absence of the negative impact of the loss on valuation of put options for equity method associates recorded in the same period of the previous year.
-The decrease in income tax is mainly due to the additional recording of deferred tax assets associated with the reassessment of the recoverability of deferred tax assets at PayPay Corporation, while there was an absence of the deferred tax impact from business restructuring of associates recorded in the same period of the previous year.
-Net income attributable to non-controlling interests increased by ¥57.0 billion (81.5%) year on year to ¥127.0 billion, mainly due to an increase in net income at the LY Group (LY Corporation and its subsidiaries), including PayPay Corporation.
-The progress rate against the consolidated financial result forecast for the fiscal year ending March 31, 2026 is 64.6%, indicating steady progress.
+The decrease in income tax is mainly due to the additional recording of deferred tax assets associated with the reassessment of the recoverability of deferred tax assets at PayPay Corporation, while there was an increase in expenses resulting from the absence of the deferred tax impact from business restructuring of associates recorded in the same period of the previous year.
+Net income attributable to non-controlling interests increased by ¥55.5 billion (51.3%) year on year to ¥163.5 billion, mainly due to an increase in net income at the LY Group (LY Corporation and its subsidiaries), including PayPay Corporation.

 Adjusted free cash flow

-• In the six months ended September 30, 2025, primary free cash flow was positive ¥360.1 billion, an increase of ¥4.9 billion year on year.
-Net cash inflow from operating activities was ¥574.5 billion, a decrease of ¥134.4 billion in cash inflow year on year.
-This decrease mainly reflected an increase in necessary working capital such as trade receivables, payables, and inventories, as well as a decrease in income taxes refunded, while there were increases in EBITDA and deposits for banking business.
-Net cash outflow from investing activities was ¥600.5 billion, an increase of ¥97.9 billion in cash outflow year on year.
-This increase mainly reflected an increase in payments for acquisition of investment securities in banking business and an increase in payments for obtaining control of subsidiaries, while there was a decrease in purchases of property, plant and equipment and intangible assets.
-Cash flows from investing activities include an expenditure of ¥10.6 billion related to long-term growth investments.
+• In the nine months ended December 31, 2025, primary free cash flow was positive ¥498.1 billion, a decrease of ¥42.8 billion year on year.
+Net cash inflow from operating activities was ¥1,093.6 billion, a decrease of ¥119.0 billion in cash inflow year on year.
+This mainly reflected an increase in EBITDA and a decrease in necessary working capital such as trade receivables, payables, and inventories, including banking and securities business, while there was a decrease in income taxes refunded.
+Net cash outflow from investing activities was ¥969.8 billion, an increase of ¥263.3 billion in cash outflow year on year.
+This increase mainly reflected an increase in payments for acquisition of investment securities in banking business.
+Cash flows from investing activities include an expenditure of ¥27.1 billion related to long-term growth investments.

 [Notes]